Frequently Asked Questions:(Buyers Guide For Health Insurance)

 (2) You can still get qualifying ACA coverage with a subsidy by qualifying with a Special Enrollment Period (SEP).
 You are eligible for an SEP if any of the following apply to you:

 - You lost your employer health coverage

-- You recently became married, divorced, widowed, separated, or had a baby
+- You recently became married, divorced, widowed, separated, or had a baby, adopted a baby

 - You have recently moved

 - Lost other creditable coverage

 Q. What do I do during tax season regarding my health plan?

 A. During Tax season, everyone is required to submit a 1095 Form with their taxes; these forms help determine if you need to comply with the new shared responsibility payment – the ACA no-insurance penalty.
 There are three types of form-1095.

 - 1095A: This form is directly from marketplace which can also be accessed and printed from your healthcare.gov account.
 If you need help accessing your 1095A, please contact us at 215-613-4999.

 - 1095B: This form is from the insurer.
 If you purchased health coverage without a subsidy, the insurer will be issuing your 1095 Form.